 What to do if the deceased is at the Medical Examiners

-Although most deaths occur at a hospital or nursing institution, if the death was at a residential address, or as the result of an accident, the deceased will be taken into the care of the Office of the Chief Medical Examiner.
+Although most deaths occur at a hospital or nursing institution, if the death was at a residential address or as the result of an accident, the deceased will be taken into the care of the Office of the Chief Medical Examiner.
 You may be asked to visit the OCME’s Family Service Center to identify the deceased.
 The Brooklyn OCME Family Service Center is located at Kings County Hospital Center Campus, 599 Winthrop Avenue, Brooklyn, NY 11203.

-You will need to employ the services of a funeral director to arrange collection of your loved from the ME’s office.
+You will need to employ the services of a funeral director to arrange the collection of your loved one from the ME’s office.
 The funeral director will obtain the death certificates and required cremation or burial permits.

 Brooklyn funeral home reviews and or complaints